Galileo-Galilei/kedro-mlflow/docs/source/02_getting_started/02_setup.md

+# Setup your Kedro project
-# Create a kedro project
+## Create a kedro project
 This plugins must be used in an existing kedro project.
 If you do not have a kedro project yet, you can create it with ``kedro new`` command.
 [See the kedro docs for a tutorial](https://kedro.readthedocs.io/en/latest/02_getting_started/03_new_project.html).

 For this tutorial and if you do not have a real-world project, I strongly suggest that you accept to include the proposed example to make a demo of this plugin out of the box.

-# Update the template of your kedro project
+## Update the template of your kedro project
 In order to use the ``kedro-mlflow`` plugin, you need to perform 2 actions:
 1. Create an ``mlflow.yml`` file for [configuring mlflow in a dedicated file](../04_python_objects/configuration.md).
 2. Update the ``src/PYTHON_PACKAGE/run.py`` to add the [necessary hooks](../04_python_objects/hooks.md) to the project context.
 The ``MlflowPipelineHook`` manages the configuration and registers the PipelineML, while the ``MlflowNodeHook`` autolog the parameters.